AleksandarDzudzevic/WeatherStationProject/README.md

 ![](sysdim_hl.png)

 **Fig.2** shows the system diagram for the proposed solution (**HL**).
 The indoor variables will be measured using a Raspberry PI and four DHT11 sensors located inside a room.
 Four sensors are used to determine more precisely the physical values and include measurement uncertainty.
 The outdoor variables will be requested to the remote server using a GET request to the API of the server at ```192.168.6.147/readings```.
 The local values are stored in a CSV database locally and POST to the server using the API and TOKEN authentication.
 A laptop computer is used for remotely controlling the local Rasberry Pi using a Dekptop sharing application (VNC Viewer).
 (Optional) Data from the local raspberry is downloaded to the laptop for analysis and processing.

 ### List of materials:

-1x Rasberry Pi model 4
+1 x Rasberry Pi model 4

-4x DHT-11 sensor
+4 x DHT-11 sensor

-Small breadboard
+1x Breadboard

-17x Long Wires (+5 wires due to danger of living in the mixed-gender house)
+6 x Long Wires

-Remote desktop
+A Remote desktop